AngMcL/angmcl.github.io/README.md

 # Angela McLaughlin

 ## About me
-I simultaneously identify as a genomic epidemiologist, evolutionary biologist, and bioinformatician.
+My research interests focus on discerning the epidemiological and evolutionary dynamics of rapidly evolving pathogens, primarily SARS-CoV-2 and HIV-1, using a combination of phylogenetics and traditional epidemiological surveillance.

 I am currently working towards my PhD in Bioinformatics at University of British Columbia (expected graduation Sept 2023) and am employed as a Research Assistant at the British Columbia Centre for Excellence in HIV/AIDS.
 Previously, I have completed a MSc in Population and Public Health and a BSc Microbiology and Immunology.
 In what feels like a former life (actually only 5 years ago), I specialized in biotechnology and stem cell research.

-My research interests focus on discerning the epidemiological and evolutionary dynamics of rapidly evolving pathogens, primarily SARS-CoV-2 and HIV-1, using a combination of phylogenetics and traditional epidemiological surveillance.

 ## Publications
 **McLaughlin, A.**, Montoya, V., Miller, R. L., Mordecai, G. J., Worobey, M., Poon, A. F. Y., & Joy, J. B. Early and ongoing importations of SARS-COV-2 in Canada.
-In review at eLife.
+In review: eLife.
 (2021).

 **McLaughlin, A.**, Sereda, P., Brumme, C. J., Brumme, Z. L., Barrios, R., Montaner, J. S. G., & Joy, J. B. Transmission dynamics within HIV phylogenetic clusters elucidated by viral lineage-level diversification rate.
 In press: Evolution Medicine and Public Health.
 (2021).